TsubakiBotPad/discord-menu/README.md

         return data
 ```
 ### Defined once per menu
-You will need, in a `menu` file containing:
+You will need a `menu` file containing:
 * A Menu class, consisting of:
     * A `menu` method
     * One or more `respond_with` methods